tjd1234/cmpt120fall2022/lectures/lecture19/lecture19notes.md

 ## Strings are Immutable

 In Python, **mutable** means "changeable", and **immutable** means "not changeable".
-Python strings are immutable, i.e. there is way to modify them or change their length.
-While it might sometimes seem like you are changing a Python string, you can never change them, you can only make a copy.
+Python strings are immutable, i.e. there is no way to modify them or change their length.
+While it might sometimes seem like you are changing a Python string, you're, you are actually making copies and constructing new strings.

-String immutability has both pros and cons.
-One of the good features of immutable strings is that you don't need to make copies of them.
+String immutability has both pros and cons:

+- One good feature of immutable strings is that they are quite efficient for most copying operations.
 Since they never change, it is always safe to have different variables refer to the same underlying string.

-One of the bad features of mutable strings is that if you need to, say, change a character in a very long string, then you need to make a copy of the entire string.
+- One bad feature of immutable strings is that if you need to, say, change one character in a very long string, then you *can't* just change the character, you need to construct a brand new string.
 If your program does this kind of thing a lot, then it could become very inefficient.

 ## String Concatenation